The Pros And Cons of Building Your Own Website

 A professional already has everything they need to build an amazing website.

-- They have the software already purchased and downloaded to their computer.
+They have a website builder already purchased and downloaded to their computer.

-- They have access to the talent to create the graphics, illustrations and imagery necessary to make your site look professional.
+They have access to the site builders to create the graphics, illustrations and imagery necessary to make your site look professional.

 They also have a team of experts under their belt.
 As a result, they will be able to deal with problems more quickly and finish your project at a faster rate than you might be able to on your own.